danielberkompas/delegate_with_docs/README.md

 Delegate to functions on other modules, including their docs.

-`Kernel.defdelegate/2` will only delegate the function, referencing the other module's documentation.
+`Kernel.defdelegate/2` will only delegate the function, referencing the other module's documentation, "See OtherModule.func/1".
 This is fine when the other module is public, but not if it is excluded from documentation with `@moduledoc false`.

 ## Installation